likaiucas/PolyFootNet/README.md

 | :---: | :---: |
 | (a) PolyFootNet| (b) SOFA |

+## Architectural Insights & Design Rationale
+The figures illustrate the structure of PolyFootNet and SOFA.
+### How we degsin the SOFA?

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->